-j.
-The identity of any victim, witness, or undercover officer, or investigative techniques or procedures.
-However, the identity of any victim or witness shall be withheld if disclosure is prohibited or restricted under § 19.2-11.2; and k.
-Records of the Sex Offender and Crimes Against Minors Registry maintained by the Department of State Police pursuant to Chapter 9 (§ 9.1-900 et seq.) of Title 9.1, including information obtained from state, local, and regional officials, except to the extent that information is required to be posted on the Internet pursuant to § 9.1-913; and

-3. Prohibited releases.
-The identity of any individual providing information about a crime or criminal activity under a promise of anonymity shall not be disclosed.

-B. Noncriminal records.
-Records (i) required to be maintained by law-enforcement agencies pursuant to § 15.2-1722 or (ii) maintained by other public bodies engaged in criminal lawenforcement activities shall be subject to the provisions of this chapter except that those portions of noncriminal incident or other noncriminal investigative reports or materials that contain identifying information of a personal, medical, or financial nature may be withheld where the release of such information would jeopardize the safety or privacy of any person.
-Access to personnel records of persons employed by a law-enforcement agency shall be governed by the provisions of subdivision A 2 i of this section and subdivision 1 of § 2.2-3705.1, as applicable.
-C. Records of any call for service or other communication to an emergency 911 system or communicated with any other equivalent reporting system shall be subject to the provisions of this chapter.

-D. Conflict resolution.
-In the event of conflict between this section as it relates to requests made under this section and other provisions of law, this section shall control.
+1280 law-enforcement agency, and (iii) other administrative investigations conducted by law-enforcement 1281 agencies that are made confidential by law; 1282 j.
+The identity of any victim, witness, or undercover officer, or investigative techniques or 1283 procedures.
+However, the identity of any victim or witness shall be withheld if disclosure is prohibited 1284 or restricted under § 19.2-11.2; and 1285 k.
+Records of the Sex Offender and Crimes Against Minors Registry maintained by the 1286 Department of State Police pursuant to Chapter 9 (§ 9.1-900 et seq.) of Title 9.1, including information 1287 obtained from state, local, and regional officials, except to the extent that information is required to be 1288 posted on the Internet pursuant to § 9.1-913; and 1289 3.
+Prohibited releases.
+The identity of any individual providing information about a crime or 1290 criminal activity under a promise of anonymity shall not be disclosed.
+1291 B. Noncriminal records.
+Records (i) required to be maintained by law-enforcement agencies 1292 pursuant to § 15.2-1722 or (ii) maintained by other public bodies engaged in criminal law-enforcement 1293 activities shall be subject to the provisions of this chapter except that those portions of noncriminal 1294 incident or other noncriminal investigative reports or materials that contain identifying information of a 1295 personal, medical, or financial nature may be withheld where the release of such information would 1296 jeopardize the safety or privacy of any person.
+Access to personnel records of persons employed by a 1297 law-enforcement agency shall be governed by the provisions of subdivision A 2 i of this section and 1298 subdivision 1 of § 2.2-3705.1, as applicable.
+1299 C. Records of any call for service or other communication to an emergency 911 system or 1300 communicated with any other equivalent reporting system shall be subject to the provisions of this 1301 chapter.
+1302 D. Conflict resolution.
+In the event of conflict between this section as it relates to requests made 1303 under this section and other provisions of law, this section shall control.
+1304 Article 3.
+1305 Access to Public Meetings.